pegasystems/docker-pega-web-ready/README.md

 If you use a secured custom artifactory to manager your JDBC driver, provide the basic authentication credentials or the API key authentication details to satisfy your custom artifactory authentication mechanism.

 Name 						                | Purpose 	                                                                             | Default
 --- 						                | --- 		                                                                             | ---
 CUSTOM_ARTIFACTORY_USERNAME                 | Custom artifactory basic authentication username.                                      |
 CUSTOM_ARTIFACTORY_PASSWORD                 | Custom artifactory basic authentication password.                                      |
 CUSTOM_ARTIFACTORY_APIKEY_HEADER            | Custom artifactory dedicated APIKey authentication header name.                        |
 CUSTOM_ARTIFACTORY_APIKEY                   | Custom artifactory APIKey value for APIKey authentication.                             |
-ENABLE_CUSTOM_ARTIFACTORY_SSL_VERIFICATION  | Enables ssl verification when downloading JDBC driver using curl. | `false`
+ENABLE_CUSTOM_ARTIFACTORY_SSL_VERIFICATION  | Sets ssl verification when downloading JDBC driver using curl from custom artifactory. | `false`

 ### JDBC connection examples
 See the following examples for specifying the database and type of driver used for your connection.